Finder: Searching for Files

 }

-Use the files() and directories() methods to add what else to search for.
-The methods can be called repeatedly and an array of masks can be provided as a parameter:
+Using the files() and directories() methods, you can specify additional items to search for.
+The methods can be called repeatedly, and an array of masks can also be provided as a parameter:

 Finder::findDirectories('vendor') // all directories